 Children identified with suspected problems after a health assessment are referred for necessary diagnosis and treatment.
 Many problems can be prevented, corrected, or reduced in severity by prompt diagnosis and treatment.
 Early, Periodic, Screening, Diagnosis and Treatment (EPSDT) services are a benefit provided through the CHDP Program.

 For more information about services, contact:Placer County Child Health and Disability Prevention Program11484 B AvenueAuburn, CA 95603Phone: 530-886-3620Fax: 1-530-889-7140

 The Medi-Cal Access Program (MCAP) provides health care to uninsured pregnant women whose income is too high to qualify for no-cost Medi-Cal.
-To qualify for AIM, you must be less than 30 weeks pregnant when you apply.
-AIM benefits include:
+Benefits include:

 The WIC program is for low to medium income families who have:

 For more information in Placer County, please contact the Placer County WIC Program and the various county offices or by calling 530-889-7211 or 916-784-6447

 Family Planning Services can give you:

 If you are low-income or are receiving Medi-Cal, Family Planning Services are available at no cost.
 You can get Family Planning Services from:

 To contact the California Office Family Planning Services, call 1-800-942-1054.

 Yes.
 Individuals who are not eligible for Medi-Cal may qualify for a health care program offered by Placer County.
 Check out information on Placer County’s Medical Care Services Program.